Ed Kranepool: 1970–1973: Demoted to Tidewater

-Joan Payson's death
+1974–1976: Joan Payson's death

 Kranepool batted .300 in consecutive seasons in 1974 and 1975, sharing first base duties with Milner and Dave Kingman.
 When Mets owner Joan Payson died on October 4, 1975, she left the team to her husband Charles.
 While Joan had been the driving force behind the Mets, her survivors did not share her enthusiasm.
 Charles delegated his authority to his three daughters, who left control of baseball matters to club chairman M. Donald Grant.
 According to an interview with Kranepool, he was the only Met player invited to Mrs. Payson's funeral.

 The Mets enjoyed the second best winning percentage in franchise history in 1976 when they went 86–76 to finish third in the NL East.
 Kranepool was again a regular first baseman with the Mets that season, batting .292 with 10 home runs and 49 RBIs.

 He compiled his best offensive years from 1974 through 1977, hitting .299 in 431 games with 28 home runs and 156 runs batted in.

-Pinch-hitter
+1977–1979: Pinch-hitting and retirement

 Popular centerfielder Lee Mazzilli became the face of the organization.
 Kranepool, perhaps as a symbol of the Mets' past glory, emerged as a fan favorite as well, despite his relegation to a limited pinch hitting role at that point in his career.
 From 1974 through 1978, Kranepool hit .396 as a pinch hitter, batting .486 (17-for-35) in the role in 1974, still the major league single-season pinch hit batting average record.
 After the Mets traded Jerry Koosman at the end of the 1978 season, Kranepool became the last of the 1969 Miracle Mets.

-When he retired after the 1979 season at the age of 34, he was the all-time Mets leader in eight offensive categories (since surpassed).
+When he retired after the 1979 season at the age of 34, he was the all-time Mets leader in eight offensive categories (all since surpassed).

+As a pinch-hitter, Kranepool went 90-for-325 (.277) in his career with 6 home runs and 55 RBI.

-Through the 2019 season, he still holds the mark of most games played with the Mets at 1,853 and became an enduring legend among Mets fans for having played 18 seasons.
+Through the 2024 season, he still holds the mark of most games played with the Mets at 1,853 and became an enduring legend among Mets fans for having played 18 seasons.
 He was the last of the 1962 Mets to remain with the team, and the last of that team to retire from Major League Baseball.

 Though still relatively young at that time, he was only useful as long as his pinch-hits kept dropping in.
 He had also reportedly had some friction with the team's ownership group, led by Lorinda DeRoulet who was controlling the team after the death of her mother, Joan Payson.
 When the team was sold after the 1979 season to a group headed by Nelson Doubleday Jr. and Fred Wilpon, Kranepool was part of one of the groups offering a losing bid.

-Kranepool had a career fielding percentages of .994 as a first baseman and .975 as an outfielder.
+Kranepool had career fielding percentage of .994 as a first baseman and .975 as an outfielder.
 Overall, he finished with a .993 fielding percentage.